WebOzy/Drupal-QA-Checklist/README.md

     - Recommendaed: Mandrill module

 ## Front-end review
+These tasks ensure that the end-user has a pleasurable experience on-site.

 - Review site appearance as anonymous user
     - DESCRIPTION
-- Review site appearance as authenticateduser
+- Review site appearance as authenticated user
     - DESCRIPTION
 - Run pingdom tools check
     - DESCRIPTION